simonpoole/gradle-tasks/README.md

 ## eclipse-android

-Create classpath for android style project layouts, iirc based on something from stackoverflow, a bit hacky but works
+Create classpath for android style project layouts, iirc based on something from stackoverflow, a bit hacky but works.
+For sub projects it will use the roots project name plus the path to the subject as the eclipse project name to avoid naming clashes.

 Include in build.gradle with